Pseudouridine: RluA

 The RluA domain of these proteins can identify the substrate through a different protein binding to the substrate and then particular bonds to the RluA domain.

 PUS 5 is not well studied and located pseudouridine synthase and similar to Pus 2 does not have a mitochondrial signal targeting sequence.
 The protein modifies U2819 of mitochondrial 21S rRNA.
-Also suspected that Pus 5 modifies some Uridines in the mRNA, but again more data is needed to confirm.
+Also suspected that Pus 5 modifies some uridines in the mRNA, but again more data is needed to confirm.

 PUS 6 has one that only modifies U31 of cytoplasmic and mitochondrial tRNA.
 Pus 6 is also known to modify mRNA.

-PUS 8 also known as Rib2 modifies cytoplasmic tRNA at position U32.
+PUS 8 also known as Rib2/Pus8p modifies cytoplasmic tRNA at position U32.
 On the C-terminus there is a DRAP-deaminase domain related to the biosynthesis of riboflavin.
 The RluA and DRAP or deaminase domain related to riboflavin synthase have completely separate functions in the protein and it is not known whether they interact with each other.
 PUS 8 is necessary in yeast, but that is suspected to be related to the riboflavin synthesis and not the pseudouridine modification.

 PUS 9 and PUS 8 catalyze the same position in mitochondrial tRNA instead of cytoplasmic.
 It is the only PUS protein that contains a mitochondrial targeting signal domain on the N-terminus.
-Studies suspect that PUS 9 can modify mRNAs, which would mean less substrate specificity.
+Studies suggest that PUS 9 can modify mRNAs, which would mean less substrate specificity.

-RsuA

 Techniques in genome sequencing for pseudouridine

 Pseudouridine can be identified through a multitude of different techniques.
 A common technique to identify modifications in RNA and DNA is Liquid Chromatography with Mass Spectrometry or LC-MS. Mass spectrometry separates molecules by the mass and charge.
-While uridine and pseudouridine have the same mass, but have different charges.
+While uridine and pseudouridine have the same mass, they have different charges.
 Liquid chromatography works by retention time, which has to do with leaving the column.
-A chemical way to identify pseudouridine uses a compound called CMC or N-cyclohexyl-N′-β-(4-methylmorpholinium) ethylcarbodiimide to specifically label and distinguish Uridine from Pseudouridine.
-CMC will bond both with Pseudouridine and Uridine, but holds tighter to the former, because of the third nitrogen able to form hydrogen bond.
+A chemical way to identify pseudouridine uses a compound called CMC or N-cyclohexyl-N′-β-(4-methylmorpholinium) ethylcarbodiimide to specifically label and distinguish uridine from pseudouridine.
+CMC will bond both with pseudouridine and uridine, but holds tighter to the former, because of the third nitrogen able to form hydrogen bond.
 CMC bound to pseudouridine can then be imaged by tagging a signaling molecule.
 This method is still being worked on to become high-throughput.

+An improved technique, 2-bromoacrylamide-assisted cyclization sequencing, enables Ψ-to-C transitions, for quantitative profiling of Ψ at single-base resolution.